Joshua Casteel: Army career

 When Casteel was seventeen years old, he enlisted as an Army reservist in the delayed entry program to improve his chances of being admitted to the US Military Academy at West Point.
 Casteel did win an appointment to West Point and began his studies there in June 1998 but dropped out in his first term.
+Casteel attended Colorado Christian University for the 1999-2000 academic year before transferring to the University of Iowa.

-He enlisted in the active duty Army in May 2002, the same month he graduated from the University of Iowa, and began his training as an interrogator at Fort Huachuca in September of that year.
+In May 2002, the same month he graduated from the University of Iowa, Casteel began his training as an interrogator at Fort Huachuca in September of that year.
 Following completion of the basic interrogator course he studied Arabic at the Defense Language Institute in Monterey, California.

+While in Monterey, Casteel befriended Father William Martin, an Episcopal priest, and once more thought about seeking ordination and, perhaps, serving as an Army chaplain.
+During that time period Casteel also attended a lecture by theologian Stanley Hauerwas.
+After the lecture, Casteel asked Hauerwas "what a Christian already enlisted in the military should do."
+Hauerwas advised that Casteel "should leave the military right away—get as far away from it as possible."

-His unit arrived in Iraq in 2004, six weeks after revelation of abuses by US personnel at the Abu Ghraib prison.
-Casteel served with the Army's 202nd Military Intelligence Battalion as an interrogator at the prison and claimed to have conducted over 130 prisoner interrogations there.
+In May 2004, he was admitted to the Graduate Theological Union.
+Two weeks later Casteel's Army Reserve unit was ordered to active duty.
+His unit arrived in Iraq six weeks after revelation of abuses by US personnel at the Abu Ghraib prison.
+Casteel served with the Army's 202nd Military Intelligence Battalion as an interrogator at the prison.
+He stated he had conducted over 130 prisoner interrogations there.
 He was promoted to sergeant in August 2004.

+Becoming a conscientious objector

+To take another’s life is the quintessential statement of divine judgment, and faithlessness toward the possibility of reconciliation and redemption.
+It is better for a righteous man to die at the hands of an enemy than to defend himself with lethal force, because the mere entity of life itself is not what is of greatest importance, but rather the manner of one’s living—living virtuously and loving all, especially enemies.